Melanie challenger image

 • Part One: The Game Changers

-The Game Changers Gene-editing technologies and brain-machine interfaces are possible pathways to enhance aspects of our biology.
+Gene editing technologies and brain-machine interfaces are possible pathways to enhancing aspects of our biology.
 So how do these game changers work?

 • Part Two: Dream or Jeopardy?